-Here, $\hat{S}$ denotes a sparse approximation of the pressure Schur complement $BA^{-1}B^T$.
-The parameter $\alpha$ in the preconditioner is equal to one.
-In all the numerical experiments below, we choose a zero initial guess and a stopping tolerance of $1e-12$ based on the reduction in relative residual norms for all Krylov subspace solvers tested unless otherwise indicated.
+In all the numerical experiments below, we choose a zero initial guess and a stopping tolerance of $1e-07$ based on the reduction in relative residual norms for all Krylov subspace solvers tested unless otherwise indicated.
 For the preconditioned MINRES, the iterations are terminated when the following relative residual condition is satisfied:

 where $\mathcal{P}$ is one of the preconditioners $\mathcal{P}_{RD}$ or $\mathcal{P}_{BD}$.
 The symbol $\| \cdot \|$ denotes the Frobenius norm, and $w^{(k)} \in \mathbb{R}^{n+m+l}$ represents the current iterate.
 When using Algorithm~2 to solve the first system in Algorithm~2, the preconditioner employed is an incomplete Cholesky factorization with drop tolerance, computed using MATLAB’s built-in function \texttt{ichol(.,opts)}, where the options are set as follows: \begin{itemize} \item \texttt{opts.type = 'ict'}, \item \texttt{opts.droptol = 1e-2}. \end{itemize} The stopping criterion for the inner iterations is based on the relative residual norm being smaller than a tolerance $\texttt{tol} = 10^{-6}$.
 The numerical results for the symmetric double saddle-point problem, are given in Tables below.
 As observed in Tables $7$, $8$ and $9$, the $\mathcal{P}_{RD}$ preconditioned global MINRES method with the proper parameter $\alpha$ has a better performance than the $\mathcal{P}_{BD}$ preconditioned MINRES method in terms of the iterations and CPU times.
 The three figures 11, 12 and 13, display the CPU times of the preconditioned MINRES method for different values of the viscosity parameter $\nu \in \{1, 0.1, 0.01\}$, with a fixed tolerance of $10^{-7}$.
 Two preconditioning strategies are compared: $\mathcal{P}_{BD}$ and $\mathcal{P}_{RD}$

 Tables $7$, $8$ and $9$.
 From the numerical results in this table, we observe that the $\mathcal{P}_{RD}$ preconditioner is superior to the $\mathcal{P}_{BD}$ preconditioner in terms of iterations and CPU times.
 Noticeably, our proposed $\mathcal{P}_{RD}$ preconditioner has shown numerical robustness for a wide range of the parameter $\nu$,